Moapa Valley, Nevada: Native American

 The Moapa Valley was originally settled around 350 B.C. by the Ancestral Puebloan people (who used to be called Anasazi by early archeologists).
 Around 500 A.D., farming supplanted hunting as the major food source for the people known as "Basketmakers".
 It was also around this time that the art of pottery was introduced.
 By 600 A.D., Ancestral Puebloan people began building their dwellings above ground, using wood and brush plastered with adobe.
 Farming was a well-established practice with corn, beans, squash, and cotton being the primary crops.
 The Puebloans also hunted mule deer, desert bighorn sheep, rabbits, and rodents using bows and arrows.

 Around 1000 A.D.
 Southern Paiutes moved into the Moapa Valley area.
 The Paiutes were hunter-gatherers who did not utilize agriculture as a primary source of subsistence.
 They lived in temporary brush dwellings, spoke the Southern Paiute language, and practiced a style of pottery that was less sophisticated than the methods used by the Anasazi.
 The Paiutes and Anasazi people coexisted with little effort in the valley.

 Sometime around 1150 A.D., the Anasazi abandoned Moapa Valley, possibly due to a drought which gripped the Desert Southwest during that time.
-When the first European settlers arrived, the Paiutes were relocated to a reservation north of Moapa Town, where they continue to live today.
+When the first European (Mormon) settlers arrived, the Paiutes self relocated (banded together) to a reservation north of Moapa Town, where they continue to live today.